Thykp/Code-Templates/README.md

 # Coding Templates By Kendrick

 <p>
-  I made this to help me have a mini collection of templates that I can reuse and reference and copy paste for projects
+  I made this to help me have a mini collection of templates that I can reuse and reference and copy paste for projects, school projects, hackathons.
 </p>

 ## Introduction